The relatively new era of electronic health records is creating more work for physicians rather than simplifying documentation.

 “Doctors entered the profession to help and care for humans,” he says.
 “They did not sign up to be scribes or billing agents.”

-Discussing usability issues with software vendors can help physicians become more discerning in their choice of new technology “before signing on the dotted line,” says Rod Piechowski, MA, senior director at the Healthcare Information and Management Systems Society.
+Discussing usability issues with software vendors can help physicians become more discerning in their choice of new technology “before signing on the dotted line,” says Rod Piechowski, MA, senior director of health information systems at the Healthcare Information Management Systems Society.

 “There is an array of technology that people are being asked to use, and yes, some of it is a distraction from what you’re trying to do,” he says.
 “That’s one of the transitional problems with moving from a paper-based world to one of electronic documentation.”